 Oasis opened as a medical cannabis dispensary in 2015 and began retail sales to adults over the age of 21 on July 1, 2017.
-Oasis is a top retail cannabis destination in Nevada where customers and patients can browse the selection of inventory in a display and ask questions to qualified staff with minimal wait times.
-Automated payments allow for safety, convenience, and scalability.
-See "Our Business - Nevada Operations - Dispensary Operations".
+Customers and patients can browse the selection of inventory on display and ask questions to qualified staff with minimal wait times.
+The dispensary was renovated in November of 2019.
+The renovations included updating the sales floor by adding an additional 8 registers, as well as an inventory storage behind the sales staff which allows for a smoother and overall better customer experience within Oasis.